julenbhy/WASM-Benchmarks/README.md

 ## Benchmarks
 #### [hello_world:](https://github.com/julenbhy/WASM-Benchmarks/tree/main/Benchmarks/hello_world)
 &nbsp;&nbsp;&nbsp;&nbsp;Template for new benchmarks.
-Some new benchmarks may not be compatible with some of the compiler or runtimes or need some modification in the compilation.
+Some benchmarks may not be compatible with some of the compilers or runtimes or may need some modification.

 #### [fasta:](https://github.com/julenbhy/WASM-Benchmarks/tree/main/Benchmarks/fasta)
 &nbsp;&nbsp;&nbsp;&nbsp;The fasta algorithm...